We’re Here to Help.

 1. Unscrew your Brush Saver brush and set aside.

-2. Unscrew your Top Coat brush, and cover your Top Coat bottle with plastic wrap.
+2. Unscrew your Base or Top Coat lid, and cover that bottle with plastic wrap.

-3. Screw your Top Brush into the Brush Saver liquid.
+3. Screw your Base or Top Brush into the Brush Saver liquid.

 4. Let it sit for about 15 minutes.

-5. Place cleaned brush back into your Top Coat bottle.
+5. Place cleaned brush back into your Base or Top Coat bottle.

 6. Replace the Brush Saver brush into the Brush Saver liquid.